ericwbailey/ericwbailey.website/source/published/quality-is-a-trap.md

   order: 7
 ---

 Like cicadas emerging from the ground, design industry conversations about quality seem to periodically erupt on social media.
-Also like cicadas, these thinkpieces are as predicable as they are irritating.
+Also like cicadas, these articles are as predicable as they are irritating.

 I can’t count the amount of Medium thinkpieces I’ve seen come and go where an author accidentally stumbles backwards into the problems that drove Phaedrus to have a nervous breakdown in [<cite>Zen and the Art of Motorcycle Maintenance</cite>](https://www.smithsonianmag.com/smithsonian-institution/robert-pirsig-zen-art-motorcycle-maintenance-resonates-today-180975768/).